The city of Dubai is home to some amazing buildings.

 19. The hotel has sometimes erroneously been described as “The World’s Only 7-star Hotel.”
 The management has assured them they have never used this as advertising, and are aware that that the 5-star they have is all they can ever get.
 They most probably do appreciate that customers call their hotel this way.
 The term was first used by a British journalist who had visited the hotel to describe the above and beyond reception, she had experienced.

 20. The interior of the hotel is nothing but spectacular.
 About 1790 square meters of 24-carat gold leaf was used to decorate the various spots people can hang out in the hotel.
 Ever been to a nightclub decorated with real gold?
 In the “Gold on 27” in Burj Al Arab you can.

 21. There are plenty of buildings that are constructed on artificial islands, right?
 Burj Al Arab is the only skyscraper to have been built on reclaimed land at the moment.

 22. So why was it built on an artificial island about 280 meters away from the beach?
 The reason is simple, so it wouldn’t block the sun for people trying to get a tan on the popular Jumeirah beach!

 24. Burj Al Arab features a 10,000 square meter luxury platform.
-This features two pools, cabanas and a 1,120 square meters beach area.
-To make it even better, 1 million kilos of white sand where imported to resemble a real beach, and the pools have been decorated with 10 million gold and azure mosaic tiles.
+This features two pools, cabanas, and a 1,120 square meters beach area.
+To make it even better, 1 million kilos of white sand were imported to resemble a real beach, and the pools have been decorated with 10 million gold and azure mosaic tiles.

 26. One of the most spectacular (and dangerous) stunts performed on Burj Al Arab’s helipad has been a 2017 kite jump done by Danish kiteboarder Nick Jacobsen.
 It was part of a Mercedes Benz promo video and it all went well.
 Check the video below: